azuredevcollege/trainingdays/day3/challenges/challenge-bo-2.md

 ## Create an Azure Function to Analyze Visit Report Results

 As described in the introduction section, we will be using an Azure Function to call the Text Analyisis services - this time the function will be hosted on a Linux OS.
-It will be triggered by an Azure Service Bus Topic (**scmvrtopic**) we created in the Break Out 1 session earlier this day.
+It will be triggered by an Azure Service Bus Topic (**sbt-visitreports**) we created in the Break Out 1 session earlier this day.

 ### Add Service Bus Topic Subscription

 First, we need to add the Service Bus Topic subscription.
-Please go to your Azure Service Bus and open the topic **scmvrtopic**.
-Under **Subscriptions**, add a new one called **scmvisitreporttextanalytics**.
+Please go to your Azure Service Bus and open the topic **sbt-visitreports**.
+Under **Subscriptions**, add a new one called **textanalytics**.
 Make sure sessions are **disabled** and **Max delivery count** is set to `10` - leave all other properties as proposed by the Azure Portal.

 ### Create the Azure Function App